 I became interested in fiction writing when I was thirteen years old.
 I began taking as many creative writing courses as I could at school, in continuing education classes, and in college and graduate school.
 Much to my surprise, the first books I published were about my artwork.
 It was only after independently publishing three art books that I returned to fiction.
-My books are available for purchase from online retailers, including Amazon.

 A Bitter Pill to Swallow, 2016

 When they find each other, they find themselves.

 On the edge of the Chicago medical district, the Harrison School for Exceptional Youth looks like a castle in a snow globe.
 Janina has been there since she was ten years old, and now she’s fourteen.
 She feels so safe inside its walls that she’s afraid to leave.

 Devante’s parents bring him there after a tragedy leaves him depressed and suicidal.
 Even though he’s in a different place, he can’t escape the memories that come flooding back when he least expects them.